The best of Indian military writing

 balances of a democracy.
 The Indian system of government, would never have

-permitted such a hair brained operation to be launched.
+permitted such a hare brained operation to be launched.

 Fighting to the end.